RoshniRanaDS27/NoSQL-MongoDB/README.md

 9. Assigned the establishments collection to a variable to prepare the collection for use.

 # Details
-- Included the 'mongoimport' command text, have used to import 'establishments.json' in a markdown cell at the beginning of the Jupyter notebook file.
+- Included the "mongoimport" command text, have used to import 'establishments.json' in a markdown cell at the beginning of the Jupyter notebook file.
-- The mongoimport command text correctly dropped any existing establishments collection before importing establishments.json into MongoDB.
+- The mongoimport command text correctly dropped any existing 'establishments' collection before importing 'establishments.json' into 'MongoDB'.
-- The database is named uk_food and the collection is named establishments.
+- The database is named 'uk_food' and the collection is named 'establishments'.
 - Correctly imported PyMongo and Pretty Print.
 - An instance of the Mongo Client is created.
-- Listed the databases have in Mongo, which includes uk_food.
+- Listed the databases have in Mongo, which includes 'uk_food'.
-- Listed the collection(s) in the uk_food database, which includes establishments in the output.
+- Listed the collection(s) in the 'uk_food' database, which includes 'establishments' in the output.
-- Used find_one() and pprint to display one document in the establishments collection.
+- Used "find_one()" and pprint to display one document in the 'establishments' collection.
-- The establishments collection is assigned to a variable.
+- The 'establishments' collection is assigned to a variable.

 # Part 2: Update the Database
 Used NoSQL_setup_starter.ipynb for this section of the challenge.